VANLIFE AT 2% OF THE COST: ROADLOFT KIT VS VR

 In this comparative table, the numbers speak and the dollar travels differently.
 Let’s talk about the numbers first.
 Let’s take a closer look:

-Cost of buying and operating a recreational vehicle (RV) over a 7-year period compared to that of a removable camper conversion kit added to the owner’s everyday vehicle (minivan or SUV)
+Cost of purchasing and using a class B recreational vehicle (RV) over a 7-year period compared to that of a removable camper conversion kit added to the everyday vehicle (Minivan, SUV, Hatchback or Pickup)

 Compilation of costs in Canadian dollars

-*1. Although the cost of class B motorhomes often greatly exceeds this amount, we have considered a budget allowing the purchase of a new basic vehicle equipped with basic equipment at a cost of $150,000 (before taxes) financed in full, except for the taxes paid in cash.
-In the case of Roadloft, we considered the cash purchase of new kits.
+*1. Although the cost of class B motorhomes often exceeds this amount by a large margin, we have considered a budget of $160,000 (before taxes) financed in full, except for taxes paid in cash.
+In the case of Roadloft, we have considered the purchase of new kits in cash.

-*2. VR: given the current high interest rate (7.25%), we used a scenario of 7 years (84 months).
-Roadloft: Most conversion kit buyers, given the amount involved, pay cash.
+*2. RV: Given the current high interest rate (7.25%), we have used a 7-year scenario (84 months).
+Roadloft: Most kit buyers, given the amount at stake, pay cash.

-*3. VR: Here the differences can be very significant.
-And vary according to mileage, maintenance and market.
-We have applied an annual lump sum of $2,000 covering oil changes and wear repairs (tires, brakes, etc.) for non-excessive mileage.
+*3. RV: Here the differences can be very significant.
+And vary depending on mileage, maintenance, and the market.
+We have applied a flat annual amount of $2000 covering oil changes and wear repairs (tires, brakes…) for non-excessive mileage.

-*5. Storage prices vary by region.
+*5. Storage prices vary depending on the regions.
 Rural or urban environment, local climate (heated or not)…

-*6. Very variable.
-We have applied for the RV a depreciation of 50% at the end of 7 years, therefore 50% (7.14% annually).
-Roadloft: Conversion kits do not involve an engine, transmission, electrical system or any part threatened by rust.
-Nothing mechanical subject to wear and tear.
-And of premium quality, Roadloft conversion kits purchased in 2019 resell in 2023, according to our observations, with minimal depreciation.
-We still apply here a depreciation rate of 28% (4% per year).
+*7. Very variable.
+We have applied a depreciation of 50% for the RV at the end of the 7 years, therefore 50% (7.14% annually).
+And for Roadloft: conversion kits do not involve an engine, transmission, electrical system, or parts threatened by rust.
+Nor anything mechanical subject to wear.
+And of premium quality, Roadloft conversion kits purchased in 2019 are resold today with minimal depreciation.
+Nevertheless, we apply a depreciation rate of 28% (4% per year) here.

-*7. Lot of utility and ambient accessories ($2,793 before taxes) to find the main Class B amenities in the Roadloft-equipped minivan (solar panels, lithium power station, compressor fridge/freezer, propane stove, mosquito net , insulating curtains, solar and mood lamps, portable toilet).
-The net cost of accessories here corresponds to their purchase cost plus applicable taxes in Quebec ($3211) less their residual value (50%) divided by 7.
+*8. Set of utility and ambiance accessories ($2760 before taxes) to find the main conveniences of the class B in the Roadloft-equipped minivan or pickup (solar panels, lithium power station, compressor refrigerator/freezer, premium 2-burner propane stove, mosquito nets, insulating curtains, solar and ambient lighting lamps, portable toilet).
+The net cost of accessories here corresponds to their purchase cost plus applicable taxes in Quebec ($3070) minus their residual value (50%) divided by 7.

-*8. Fuel costs vary according to the type (gasoline, diesel), engines, vehicle dimensions and territories travelled.
-For the simulation done here, we use an optimistic consumption of 12 litres/100 km for the RV and 8 litres/100km for the minivan or SUV at an average price of $1.50/litre.
+*9. Fuel costs vary depending on type (gasoline, diesel), engine types, vehicle dimensions, and territories traveled.
+For the simulation made here, we use a consumption of 15 liters/100 km for the RV and 8 liters/100km for the Minivan, Pickup, SUV or Hatchback at the average price of $1.50 /liter.

 The Numbers speak

-We can always adjust the figures of this analysis, but we will still not get too far from them.
-At least they certainly won’t be far enough apart to substantially close the gap between buying the RV and the Roadloft camper conversion detachable kit.
+We can always adjust the numbers in this analysis, but we won’t get too far from these.
+At least they certainly won’t be far enough away to substantially close the gap between the purchase of the RV and the Roadloft removable camper conversion kit.

-In this comparison, the class B motorhome [taxes paid in cash, monthly payments spread over 7 years, annual recurring costs, subtraction of the residual (resale) value after 7 years] comes to an annual net cost of $23,682.
-Compared to an annual net cost of the Roadloft minivan conversion kit (without accessories) barely reaching $282 or $128 for the SUV.
-Even equipping with all the utility and ambient accessories to find the main Class B amenities in the Roadloft minivan (solar panels, lithium power station, compressor fridge/freezer, 2-burner premium propane stove, mosquito nets, insulating curtains, seat organizers, solar lighting and ambiance lamps, portable toilet), the annual net Roadloft cost barely climbs to $511.
+In this comparison, the class B motorhome [taxes paid in cash, monthly payments spread over 7 years, annual recurring costs, subtraction of the residual (resale) value after 7 years] comes to an annual net cost of $26,589.
+Compare to an annual net cost of the Roadloft minivan or pickup conversion kit (without accessories) reaching just $307, $165 for the SUV and $122 for the Hatchback.
+Even when equipped with all the utility and ambient accessories to find the main amenities of class B in the Roadloft minivan or pickup (solar panels, lithium power station, compressor refrigerator/freezer, 2 premium propane stove, mosquito nets, insulating curtains, solar lighting and ambient lamps, portable toilet), the Roadloft annual net cost barely climbs to $526 (minivan/pickup), $385 (SUV), $342 (Hatchback).

-Here we really compare the total net annual cost of a Roadloft kit (for minivan including a lot of convenience accessories) from $511 to $23,682 for the class B RV.
-A net acquisition cost of the Roadloft kit for minivan which amounts to 2% of the Class B RV and 1% in the case of the Roadloft kit for SUV.
+Here we really compare the total net annual cost of a Roadloft kit (for minivan or pickup including a set of convenience accessories) of $526 to $26,589 for the class B RV.
+A net cost of acquisition of the Roadloft kit for minivan or pickup which comes back 2% of that of the class B VR, and almost 1% in the case of the Roadloft kit for SUV or Hatchback.

 Our customers switching from RV to the Roadloft removable camper conversion kit installed in their everyday vehicle, tell us that they have often been convinced by a friend recommending that they sell their RV. « Sell your RV, adopt the Roadloft Vanlife Formula »